 In 1998, Todd Lamb became a Special Agent with the United States Secret Service.
 He was elected president of his Secret Service Academy class and graduated with special recognition.
 During his U.S. Secret Service tenure, Lamb investigated and made numerous arrests in the areas of counterfeiting, bank fraud, threats against the President, and identity theft.
 His duties included domestic and international protection assignments during the Clinton and George W. Bush administrations.
 In 2000, Lamb was a site supervisor for George W. Bush's presidential campaign.
 In early 2001, he was appointed to the national Joint Terrorism Task Force, where he received training and briefings at the CIA, FBI, and Secret Service headquarters in Washington, D.C.
 After the terrorists' attacks, he was assigned to portions of the 9-11 investigation.

 Lt.
 Governor Todd Lamb was elected to his first term in the Oklahoma Senate on November 2, 2004 by the voters of Senate district 47 representing NW Oklahoma City and Edmond.
 Lamb was re-elected without opposition in 2008.

 In 2009, Lamb became the first Republican Majority Floor Leader in state history.
 He has worked as a landman in Oklahoma's energy industry, and in addition to his Senate service, was General Counsel for an energy and wireless company in Edmond, Oklahoma.

 Lt.
-Governor Lamb currently serves as Chair of the National Lieutenant Governor’s Association (NLGA) Executive Committee and Vice Chair of the Aerospace States Association (ASA).
+Governor Lamb currently serves as Chair of the National Lieutenant Governor’s Association (NLGA) Executive Committee, Vice-Chair of the Republican Lieutenant Governor's Association (RLGA) and Vice Chair of the Aerospace States Association (ASA).